 Properly embedded structured data allows you to apply various special features to your page’s search results, including star ratings, carousels, features, and unique designs.

-You can add or mark structured data using code or with the help of data highlighter, a free tool available in Google Search Console.
+You can add or mark structured data using code or with the help of tools available in Google Search Console.

 Schema and Structured Data – Highlights